 Why a landlord might not permit pets

-There are a variety of reasons why landlords may not want cats, dogs or other animals in a property they are letting.
+There are a variety of reasons why a landlord may not want cats, dogs or other animals in a property they are letting.

 If a pet owner is irresponsible, damage can occur to floors, woodwork, wiring and furniture.
 The cost of this kind of damage can make renting to pet owners extremely off-putting.

 Animals can also cause noise nuisance and make mess that could lead to complaints from neighbours.